pauloup/pocof4gt-docs/how-to-use-konabess.md

 ## You Need
 - **Root**.
 Check [Rooting Android](README.md#rooting-android).
 - [**KonaBess**](https://github.com/libxzr/KonaBess/releases/tag/v0.16) from GitHub.
 Check [How to install apps from other sources](how-to-install-apps-from-other-sources.md).
-This guide uses the version 0.16 beta.
-Other versions may work differently.
+It's strongly recommended to use only version 0.16 beta.
+Other versions, including more recent ones, may not work, and cause system issues.
 - Download the [**KonaBess config**](file-konabess.config.md) file, and keep it in the Download folder.
 - [**Franco Kernel Manager**](https://play.google.com/store/apps/details?id=com.franco.kernel), from Play Store.
 Optional for checking success of this guide, but it'll be required in the [How to Fix CPU Wasting](how-to-fix-cpu-wasting.md) guide, so it's recommended.
 - **Files** app, included in MIUI.